 - We have proven our abilities to obtain successful results and compensatory awards for our clients.
 Our law firm testimonials show our passion for going the extra mile.

 The meaning of the term “hostile” is broad, sometimes leading to confusion over what constitutes a hostile work environment.
-In general, the EEOC and state courts will rule on hostile work environments on a case-by-case basis according to the unique facts of each claim.
-Formal definitions say hostile work environments are workplaces in which employees feel scared, intimidated, unsafe or unwelcome, typically due to harassment or discrimination based on a protected characteristic under Title VII of the Civil Rights Act.
+In general, the EEOC and state courts will rule on hostile work environments on a case-by-case basis according to the unique facts of each claim and the protected class.
+Formal definitions say hostile work environments are workplaces in which employees feel scared, intimidated, unsafe or unwelcome, typically due to harassment or employment discrimination based on a protected class under Title VII of the Civil Rights Act.
 Protected characteristics include sex, sexual orientation, religion, race, age, ethnicity, color and disability.

 Workers’ Rights Against Harassment and Discrimination

 As the victim of a hostile work environment, you have the power to act against those responsible.
 State laws in Washington, as well as federal statutes, prohibit harassment and discrimination to the level of adverse employment decisions, intimidation, abuse or the creation of hostile workplaces.
 Your first action against a violation of these laws is to bring the issue to your employer’s attention, if you feel safe and comfortable doing so.
 Your employer should have internal processes to respond to and remedy the issue.
 If not, go directly to the EEOC.

 The Equal Employment Opportunity Commission assists employees with sexual harassment and discrimination cases.
 You can request their assistance with a hostile work environment by filing a formal complaint.
 If the EEOC reviews your case and agrees to take remedial action, it may host mediation between you and your employer to try to find a solution.
 Mediation involves an unbiased third party that will help you and your employer settle matters.
 If mediation fails, you will then have the power to take the issue to court in Seattle.